-ČEZ Group aims to become the leader in the electricity markets of Central and South-eastern Europe.
-Within the Czech Republic, ČEZ Group strives to maintain a strongly hedged position and achieve operational excellence across the group.
-In Central and South-eastern Europe, ČEZ Group will look to build upon its strongly hedged positions through strategic acquisitions which it will then integrate into the ČEZ Group.
-With the objective of fulfilling these strategies, ČEZ Group will focus on three key pillar initiatives:
+CEZ GROUP aims to be the leader in the electricity markets of Central and South-eastern Europe.
+Within the Czech Republic, CEZ GROUP strives to maintain a strongly hedged position and achieve operational excellence across the group.
+In Central and South-eastern Europe, CEZ GROUP will look to build upon its strongly hedged positions through strategic acquisitions which it will then integrate into CEZ GROUP.
+With the objective of fulfilling these strategies, CEZ GROUP will focus on three key pillar initiatives (Operational Excellence, Plant Portfolio Renewal, International Expansion):